 We will provide background information and pictures of the village or townland where your ancestor(s) lived, as it is today.
 This may include buildings that were relevant to your ancestor(s) and that still exist, such as a church they likely attended or a school where they learned to read or write (like the 1907 school in the picture).
 We will also include the street where they lived and if you are really lucky and it is still there, their house.

 We will not just look at the village or townland as it currently is, but also research the history of the local area.
 We are members of a local history society and have been published in their magazines.
 This will provide an idea of how it would have looked and what was happening there in the time of your ancestors.
 The picture is of Blackrock train station, one of the oldest surviving stations in the world.
-The coming of railways impacted hugely on where people lived and worked and how villages developed.
+The coming of railways impacted hugely on where people lived and worked and thus on their lives.

 We will bring together all documentation and findings in a professional report and provide you with digital files of all the photos we have taken.